Creating a Custom ShadowJar Task¶

 description = "Create a combined JAR of project and test dependencies"

-archiveClassifier = "tests"
+archiveClassifier = "test"

 from(sourceSets.test.map { it.output })